-(Matthew 28:18) And Jesus came and said to them, "All authority in heaven and on earth has been given to me.
+(Matthew 28:18) And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.

 Jesus, the Son of God, the Son of Man, and the Messiah, did not grasp after power and authority.
 He did not grasp after equality with God (see Philippians 2:6).
 As the Son of God, before Jesus was born and became a man, He possessed all authority in heaven and on earth.
 As God, all things were created by him and through him (see John 1:1-3).
 Now, as fully God and fully human, having humbled himself and completed His work of redemption by His sacrificial death on the cross and resurrection from the dead, His heavenly Father gave him authority as King over all creation.
 Jesus is far greater than the ideas the Jews had of a Messiah who would be a King of Israel in King David's image.
 Jesus is King over all the earth, over all people and nations.
 Jesus is King over all in heaven, where He sits at the right hand of God the Father in heaven (see Matthew 26:64 & Mark 16:19).